Code-Done-Right/devcord.py/README.md

 Devcord uses Discord's V9 API (The latest API version) and the latest Discord Gateway.

-We plan on suppporting Python 3.10, 3.9 and 3.8.
-However the module might work fine for versions 3.7 and 3.6, although it definitely will be a bit buggy.
-We recommend you, the user to run it in v3.10 if possible or v3.9.
+We plan on suppporting Python 3.10, 3.9 and 3.8. ~~However the module might work fine for versions 3.7 and 3.6, although it definitely will be a bit buggy.
+We recommend you, the user to run it in v3.10 if possible or v3.9.~~
+The wrapper will not work on versions below Python v3.8 (non inclusive).

 # 💻 Usage